 A student who continues studies after graduation on to a Postgraduate Diploma or Masters.

 Programme co-ordinators administer the daily management of all courses in the college.
 They can help you with queries around timetables, module choices, and personal circumstance forms.

 They are part of a committed team of professional staff supporting an academic programme called Academic Operations and are located in Room 3.03, Research Building in National College of Ireland.

 You will have a dedicated Programme coordinator who will introduce themselves at the start of the Semester by email and a welcome address.

 Academic Operations can be contacted by submitting a request through the NCI Support Hub.
 This will ensure that your query is dealt with promptly and efficiently.

 The academic lead on a particular programme.

 This is how a person gives credit when they have used someone else’s writing or idea in their work.
 In NCI we use the Harvard Referencing system.

 The library have many guides to help with learning how to reference correctly.

 This is the name given to a half-year term of classes.
-There are two semesters in the academic year: September-December and January-May.
+There are three semesters in the academic year: September-December, January-May and May-August.